mlflow/mlflow/docs/source/projects.rst

 {
   "kube-context": "docker-for-desktop",

-  "image-uri": "username/mlflow-kubernetes-example",
+  "repository-uri": "username/mlflow-kubernetes-example",

   "kube-job-template-path": "kubernetes_job_template.yaml"
 }

-The ``kube-context`` attribute is the kubernetes context where mlflow will run the Job. ``image-uri`` points to the registry/repository/image where the image will be pushed so kubernetes can download it and run.
-Remeber that mlflow expects that login credentials are already stored for both kubernetes context and docker repository to push images.
+The ``kube-context`` attribute is the kubernetes context where mlflow will run the Job. ``repository-uri`` points to the repository where the image will be pushed so kubernetes can download it and run.
+Remember that mlflow expects that login credentials are already stored for both kubernetes context and docker repository to push images.

 The ``kube-job-template-path`` points to a yaml file with the kubernetes Job/Batch specification to run the traning on